flame-engine/flame/doc/README.md

 To handle input on a component you can add any of our [input mixins](flame/inputs/inputs.md) to the component.
-For example, if you want to handle tap input you can add the `TapCallbacks` mixin to the player if you want to handle tap input within the bounds of the players component, of if you want to handle tap input on the whole screen you can add the `TapCallbacks` mixin to the extended `World` class.
+For example, if you want to handle tap input you can add the `TapCallbacks` mixin to the player component, and receive tap events within the bounds of the player component.
+Or if you want to handle tap input on the whole world you can add the `TapCallbacks` mixin to the extended `World` class.

-The following example shows how to handle tap input on the player component, and when the player is tapped the size of the player will increase by 50 pixels in both width and height.
+The following example handles taps on the player component, and when the player component is tapped the size of the player will increase by 50 pixels in both width and height.

 ```dart